-“Maa when do I need to add the patali gur while making the Dudh Puli?
-Also, exactly when do I need to add the Puli so that those are both soft yet well cooked?”; Debjanir Rannaghar was a complete mess when I called maa last evening!
+"Maa, when should I add the Patali Gur when making Dudh Puli?
+Also, exactly when should I add the Puli so they are soft but fully cooked?"
+My kitchen was a complete mess last night when I called my mom!

-In my ancestral house, Dudh Puli is a mandatory preparation on the day of Poush Masher Lokkhi Pujo.
-Jethima is responsible for the puja as well as for making the food inclusive of this winter delicacy.
+At my ancestral home, Dudh Puli is a must-have dish on the day of Poush Masher Lokkhi Pujo.
+My aunt is in charge of both the puja and preparing all the food, including this winter treat.

 Here's how I make Dudh Puli at Debjanir Rannaghar!

-- Break the Gur/ Jaggeri slabs into small chunks.
+- Break the Gur / Jaggery slabs into small chunks.

-- Take grated coconut in a pan and cook over a slow flame until the moisture reduces.
+- Place the grated coconut in a pan and cook over a low flame until the moisture evaporates.

-- Add ⅓ of the Gur and cook on low flame until the Gur dissolves and also the mixture reduces to ⅓.
+- Add ⅓ of the Gur and cook on a low flame until the Gur dissolves and the mixture reduces to ⅓.

 - Keep stirring to avoid burning.

-- Switch the flame off once the mixture started leaving the edge of the pan.
+- Switch the flame off once the mixture starts leaving the edge of the pan.

 - Meanwhile, take Rice Flour and Semonila in a bowl and mix both.

-- By adding hot water little by little make a soft dough.
+- Add hot water little by little to make a soft dough.

 - Cut the dough into 20 pieces and make small balls.

-- Take a ball and flatten it using the palm and fingers as shown in the picture.
+- Take a ball and flatten it with the palm of your hand and your fingers, as shown in the picture.

-- place 1 Tbsp. of the stuffing in the middle and seal from both the side and give the puli a shape of Half-moon.
+- Place 1 tablespoon of the stuffing in the middle, seal from both sides, and give the puli a half-moon shape.

-- Keep both the edges sharp and the filling will be there in the middle part.
+- Keep both edges sharp, and the filling will be in the middle.
 Refer to the picture for the shape.

 - Make all the puli following the process mentioned.

-- Take the Milk in a deep bottom vessel and start boiling it after adding one cup of water in the slow flame until the milk reduces to ⅔.
+- Take the Milk in a deep-bottom vessel and start boiling it on a low flame, adding 1 cup of water, until the milk reduces to ⅔.

-- Now take one cup of milk from the boiling milk and mix Jaggery with it.
+- Now take 1 cup of the boiling milk and mix it with Jaggery.

 - Now add Pulis one by one and keep cooking over low flame for around 15 minutes to reduce the moisture.

-- To get the best of the flavor, serve it after at least 8 hours of cooking.
+- To get the best of the flavor, serve Dudh Puli after at least 8 hours of cooking.

 Bengali Pithe/ Puli/ Payesh Recipes from Debjanir Rannaghar: